fatalmistake02/Home-Assistant-Black-and-White-Theme/README.md

 # Home Assistant Black and white theme

-Black and white theme
+-Black and white theme

-White and black theme (inverted)
+-White and black theme (inverted)